LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-Mango-Sandstorm-Part2-AttackTechniques-Insights.md

 Log4j 2, an updated version of Log4j, is a widely used and powerful logging framework in Java.
 However, it had a critical vulnerability called Log4Shell (CVE-2021-44228, CVE-2021-45046, CVE-2021-44832), ***which allowed attackers to remotely execute code by exploiting its deserialization functionality.***

 #### How does the attacker precisely exploit the vulnerable Log4j 2?
 Attackers exploit vulnerable Log4j 2 systems by sending data containing a specific string.
-Log4j 2, while attempting to process this string, accesses a specified URL through the JNDI Lookup feature.
+Log4j 2, while attempting to process this string, accesses ***a specified URL through the JNDI Lookup feature***.
 This allows attackers to download and execute malicious Java code within the system.

 #### What commands were executed through the Log4j 2 exploit?
 ```cmd